chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 };
 ```

+In our stories files we use a syntax called Component Story Format (CSF).
+In this case we are using CSF3 which is a new updated version of CSF supported by the latest versions of Storybook.
+In this version of CSF there is a lot less boilerplate which makes it easier to get started.

 There are two basic levels of organization in Storybook: the component and its child stories.
 Think of each story as a permutation of a component.
 You can have as many stories per component as you need.

 - **Component**